Image by jacoblund from iStock

 The following table provides a concise overview of these plays and their relevance for IT Architects:

-Play | Shift From | Key Benefit for IT Architects | Key Marquet Phrase/Concept |
+Play Shift From Key Benefit for IT Architects Key Marquet Phrase/Concept

-Control the Clock | Enables strategic pauses, better decisions, reduces errors | “Make a pause possible,” “Shift to Bluework” | |
+Control the Clock Obeying the clock Enables strategic pauses, better decisions, reduces errors “Make a pause possible,” “Shift to Bluework”

-Collaborate | Leverages collective wisdom, fosters innovation, builds buy-in | “Let the doers be the deciders,” “Vote first, then discuss” | |
+Collaborate Coercing Leverages collective wisdom, fosters innovation, builds buy-in “Let the doers be the deciders,” “Vote first, then discuss”

-Commit | Drives ownership, unlocks discretionary effort, ensures follow-through | “Commit to learn, not just do,” “Discretionary effort” | |
+Commit Complying Drives ownership, unlocks discretionary effort, ensures follow-through “Commit to learn, not just do,” “Discretionary effort”

-Complete | Provides closure, facilitates learning, focuses on outcomes | “Chunk it small,” “Celebrate success” | |
+Complete Continuing indefinitely Provides closure, facilitates learning, focuses on outcomes “Chunk it small,” “Celebrate success”

-Improve | Cultivates a learning culture, continuous enhancement, reduces fear | “What can we learn?”
-“How can we make it better?” | |
+Improve Proving ability Cultivates a learning culture, continuous enhancement, reduces fear “What can we learn?”
+“How can we make it better?”

-Connect | Builds trust, encourages psychological safety, authentic engagement | “Flatten power gradients,” “Trust first” |
+Connect Conforming to roles Builds trust, encourages psychological safety, authentic engagement “Flatten power gradients,” “Trust first”

 Play 1: Control the Clock, Don’t Obey the Clock

-- Scenario 2 (Incident Response): During a significant system outage, instead of merely issuing directives, an architect might call for a brief “Bluework huddle”: “Okay team, let’s pause the immediate fixes for ten minutes.
-What do we know for sure?
-What are our top two hypotheses for the root cause?
-What is the safest next diagnostic step we can take?”
-This practice of calling a time-out, even when not explicitly demanded by the situation, helps normalize the act of pausing.
+• Scenario 2 (Incident Response): Picture a significant system outage.
+Instead of just giving orders, an architect could call for a brief “Bluework huddle”: “Alright, team, let’s take ten minutes to step back.
+What do we know?
+What are our top two hypotheses about the root cause?
+What’s our safest next step in diagnosing this issue?”
+This practice of taking a timeout—even when things are chaotic—helps make pausing a regular part of the process.

 Play 2: Collaborate, Don’t Coerce